Isabelle Collin Dufresne: Personal life

-In the 1960s, Dufresne began to follow the progressive American Pop Art scene, including Jasper Johns, Robert Rauschenberg, and James Rosenquist.
-At various points in her career she would meet numerous celebrities, including John Graham, John Chamberlain, Edward Ruscha, Rudolf Nureyev, Miloš Forman, Howard Hughes, Richard Nixon, Aristotle Onassis, Maria Callas, Marcel Duchamp, Man Ray, Marc Chagall, Bob Dylan, John Lennon, and Yoko Ono.
+Her first love was Antonio Pellizzeri, an Italian artist she met while he was passing through New York.
+In 1959, she met painter John Graham, and the two had a torrid on-and-off affair until he died from leukemia in 1961.
+In 1960, she met surrealist painter Salvador Dalí and became his lover.
+"Our lovemaking is Daliesque, theatrical, inventive, but never penetrating in the conventional way.
+I eventually realize that he has a fear of impregnation verging on the paranoid," she recalled.
+John Chamberlain, Edward Ruscha, Rudolf Nureyev, and Miloš Forman were also among her lovers.

-In later reminiscences, she would name John Chamberlain, Edward Ruscha, Rudolf Nureyev, Miloš Forman among her past lovers.
+In the 1960s, she began to follow the progressive American Pop Art scene, including Jasper Johns, Robert Rauschenberg, and James Rosenquist.
+At various points in her career she would meet numerous celebrities, including Howard Hughes, Richard Nixon, Aristotle Onassis, Maria Callas, Marcel Duchamp, Man Ray, Marc Chagall, Bob Dylan, John Lennon, and Yoko Ono.

 In 1973, a near-death experience with an ulcerated colon and a bout with depression launched Ultra Violet on a spiritual quest, culminating in her baptism in 1981.
-For the rest of her life, she was a practicing member of the Mormon Church.
+For the rest of her life, she was a practicing member of the Church of Jesus Christ of Latter-day Saints.
 She also became involved in charity work, saying "I am learning, the hard way, that life is about service".